getbrevo/brevo-node/docs/SMSCampaignsApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //partner-key.apiKeyPrefix = 'Token';

-var apiInstance = new BrevoNode.SMSCampaignsApi();
+var apiInstance = new Brevo.SMSCampaignsApi();

 var campaignId = 789; // Number | Id of the SMS campaign

-var phoneNumber = new BrevoNode.SendTestSms(); // SendTestSms | Mobile number of the recipient with the country code.
+var phoneNumber = new Brevo.SendTestSms(); // SendTestSms | Mobile number of the recipient with the country code.
 This number must belong to one of your contacts in Brevo account and must not be blacklisted

 apiInstance.sendTestSms(campaignId, phoneNumber).then(function() {
   console.log('API called successfully.');